esentialss/btlo-writeups/network-analysis-web-shell.md

 **What is the parameter used in the web shell for executing commands?**

-If we follow TCP stream we can see more information inluding parameter.
+If we follow TCP stream we can see more information including parameter.

 <img width="723" height="223" alt="image" src="https://github.com/user-attachments/assets/abed4f0f-6bcb-4539-a045-29aae8075866" />